uwu-labs/uwucrew/contracts/README.md

 ## Scripts

 - `npm run test` to test the contracts
-- `npm run postcompile` to copy abis to the client and API
+- `npm run compile` to compile contracts and copy abis to the client and API